cartesi/docs/cartesi-rollups/challenges/overview.md

 ### Solution strategy

-Post the **v1.0** mainnet release, a potential area of focus could be research into addressing composability, vital for enhancing DApp functionality.
+Post the **v1.0** mainnet release, a potential path to consider could be research into addressing composability, vital for enhancing DApp functionality.
 Meanwhile, interim solutions like leveraging liquidity providers for asset transfers might be considered, enhancing the user experience while juggling development priorities.

 ## Convenience layers